Two Paths to Appointment

 A special administrator may be appointed: 1.
 Informally by the registrar on the application of any interested person when necessary to protect the estate of a decedent prior to the appointment of a general personal representative or if a prior appointment has been terminated as provided in section 14-3609.

 A.R.S. § 14-3614(1)The second path is formal.
-Any interested person can petition the court for appointment, and the court will schedule a hearing with notice to relevant parties.
-The court must find that appointment is necessary to preserve the estate or ensure proper administration.
+Any interested person can file a petition with the court.
+The court schedules a hearing with notice to relevant parties.

 Emergency Appointments